juliuscarlo/raspberry-pi-microgrid/readme.md

 ## Modules

-### master_script.py
+### gridcontrol.py

-The master_script needs to be run at boot.
-It can be added to the Pi crontab.
-This contains the general logic of the microgrid.
+This is the entry point and controls the overall microgrid system.
+The gridcontrol needs to be started automatically at boot time.
+It can be added to the crontab.

-This is the command needed to the crontab (as user pi, not sudo!):
+Open the crontab (as user pi, not sudo!):

+`crontab -e`

+Add this entry to run the

 `@reboot /usr/bin/python3 /home/pi/raspberry-pi-microgrid/gridcontrol.py`

+Set permissions for the microgrid project, otherwise cron will not be able to run the gridcontrol:

+`chmod -R 755 raspberry-pi-microgrid/`

 ### dispatcher.py